elhoussine/devfocus/README.md

 ## Overview
 DevFocus is a job search organizer built for software developers to organize the job search, and land their dream roles.
 Users have the ability to:
 * Track jobs that they are interested in, and check off the applied jobs
-* Track the tech professionals they have reached out to for networking
+* Track the tech professionals they have reached out to for networking and industry insight
-* Plan out a leetcode / data structures & algorithms practice plan, using the Blind 75 problem list
+* Plan out a leetcode / data structures & algorithms practice plan, and check off problems completed from the Blind 75 problem list